josh-thompson13/assignmentPhaseOne/README.md

 ## Angular Architecture

-### Components - There are six components that make up this project
+### Components - There are eight components that make up this project

 1. App Component - This component is responsible for the navigation bar and the logout() function
 2. Login Component - This component is responsible for handling user login as well as localStorage setting.